 The difficulty in determining the prevalence of back pain in the pediatric population in part may be related to the following: 1) differences among practitioners in defining back pain, 2) variability in the time period assessed, and 3) the small number of prospective studies on the epidemiology of low back pain in children.
-For example, while some articles refer to back pain in general11,15,17,18 others refer exclusively to low back pain.
+For example, while some articles refer to back pain in general 11,15,17,18 others refer exclusively to low back pain or to nonspecific back pain.